Amr Hamzawy: Political activism

 Hamzawy used to work in the Middle East as a research director at the Carnegie Endowment for International Peace in Beirut.

 He played an important role in the 2011 Egyptian revolution and he was the spokesman of the "Board of Wise Men" set up during the revolution to offer negotiations and possible solutions to the protesters and the government.
 After the installation of Ahmed Shafik as Prime Minister, Hamzawy was offered the position of Minister of Youth.
 He declined the post.

 He has since become involved in the project for the establishment of a liberal party in Egypt.
 Hamzawy is a founding member of Freedom Egypt Party.

-In 2012, Hamzawy was elected as a member of the Egyptian Parliament (constituency Heliopolis, Badr City, Shorouk, Hikestep).
+In 2012, Hamzawy was elected as a member of the Egyptian Parliament (constituency of Heliopolis, Badr City, Shorouk, Hikestep).

 In 2013, he supported the campaign of the Tamarod movement for early presidential elections in Egypt.
 However, in the aftermath of the military coup that followed, he spoke out against the shutdown of Islamist satellite networks and the detention of President Morsi and other Islamist leaders, and objected in a newspaper column to "the rhetoric of gloating, hatred, retribution and revenge against the Muslim Brotherhood."

 Personal life

-On 15 February 2012 Hamzawy married the Egyptian actress Basma Hassan at the Marriott Hotel in Cairo, and divorced in 2019.
-Their children are Luay, Noah and Nadya.
+On 15 February 2012, Hamzawy married the Egyptian actress Basma Hassan at the Marriott Hotel in Cairo.
+They divorced in 2019.